ryanchyshyn/traffic-sign/writeup_template.md

 mu = 0, sigma = 0.1, EPOCHS = 100, BATCH_SIZE = 128 and rate = 0.001
 `

 ####4.
-The neural network model was
+The neural network model was used earlier for numbers classification.
+I suppose this model should work also for traffic signs classifications because input data is almost the same except the number os samples.
+I started training the model with initial parameters and found that accuracy is not so good.
 To get the validation set accuracy to be at least 0.93 I increased EPOCHS to value of 100.

 My final model results were:
 * validation set accuracy of 0.934